emaijala/MLInvoice/README.md

 - Email sending
 - Finvoice support

-See the project home page at http://www.labs.fi/mlinvoice.eng.php for more information.
+See the MLInvoice home page at http://www.labs.fi/mlinvoice.eng.php for more information, installation instructions and the change log.

 Suomeksi
 --------